 - 1. Ownership properties are those included in the "Ownership" definition contained in the AHP Definitions section of this Plan (Attachment E), where 100% of the project's units are targeted to households whose annual income is at or below 80% AMI. - 2.
-Rental properties include any housing with units for rent or lease, including shelters and group homes, units for lease-purchase, or units owned in a cooperative not considered an "Ownership cooperative" as included in the AHP Definitions section of this Plan (Attachment E) where at least 20% of the project's units are targeted to households whose annual income is at or below 50% AMI. - 3.
+Rental properties include any housing with units for rent or lease, including shelters and group homes, units for lease-purchase, or units owned in a cooperative not considered an "Ownership cooperative" as included in the AHP Definitions section of this Plan (Attachment E) where at least 20% of the project's units are targeted to households whose annual income is at or below 50% AMI.
+Note that the AHP regulation does not accommodate income averaging in the way that Internal Revenue Code Section 42 does, so households meeting the income targets specified in an approved AHP application must occupy all AHP-funded units. - 3.
 AHP funds may not be used in projects that require a Certificate of Need from the state agency regulating health care facilities or that require licensure as an Intermediate Care Facility (ICF) or as an ICF/MR facility. - 4.
 The FHLB has not established a hard feasibility requirement on the amount of non-residential space permissible in an eligible AHP project.
-However, it is expected that all projects with non-residential/commercial space will be primarily residential in nature, as determined by the FHLB.
+However, it is expected that all projects with nonresidential/commercial space will be primarily residential in nature, as determined by the FHLB.
 If the FHLB does not deem a project to be primarily residential in nature, that project will be ineligible for AHP subsidy.